frank-dspeed/can-local-store/can-local-store.md

     instance is used to determine the behavior of [can-local-store.getListData].
   - a unique `name` property used as a key to store data in localStorage.

+  It can optionally have:
+  - a `cacheLocalStorageReads` property.
+When set to `true`, prevents reading from localStorage and parsing the result on every read.

 @body